tezos/tezos-mirror/docs/developer/proposal_testing.rst

   $ tezos-client bake for bootstrap1 --minimal-timestamp

-Adding new protocol tests in OCaml
+Adding New Protocol Tests in OCaml
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Be sure you first read the :ref:`introduction on the testing ecosystem for Tezos <testing>`.